How to Convert YouTube to WAV: The Lossless Audio Guide for 2026

 Method 3: yt-dlp — One-Step Command Line

-yt-dlp -x --audio-format wav https://www.youtube.com/watch?v=YOUR_VIDEO_ID
+yt-dlp -x --audio-format wav "https://www.youtube.com/watch?v=VIDEO_ID"

-For a full playlist:
+For a whole playlist:

-yt-dlp -x --audio-format wav --yes-playlist "https://www.youtube.com/playlist?list=PLxxxxxx"
+yt-dlp -x --audio-format wav --yes-playlist "https://www.youtube.com/playlist?list=PLAYLIST_ID"

 What Reddit Actually Recommends